A project integrating pop music into middle and high school English Classes.

 Status: Prototypes and Designs Completed.

 Pop in the Classroom (aka POP) is an initiative designed to use pop songs from all musical genres to engage students in the study (and the love) of the language arts.
 The goal of POP is not simply to provide ways of teaching with pop lyrics, but also teaching about them as a body of language and sound deserving close critical attention.
-Adam Bradley, Professor at the University of Colorado and Founder of the Laboratory for Race and Popular Culture, and his team are presently developing lesson plans and curricular modules suited for middle school and high school classrooms.
+Adam Bradley, Professor at the University of Colorado and Founder of the Laboratory for Race and Popular Culture, and his team are developed the lesson plans and curricular modules suited for middle school and high school classrooms.

-Research & Design Task
+Research & Design GOALS

 Conduct research to learn about teachers' needs and plan for future student-facing site.
 Design a well-structured website for the wealth of materials and lesson plans that have been created for the project.
 The lessons live in a Google Drive folder now.
 They have been tested with several teachers.
 The RAP Lab would like to make them widely accessible, primarily for middle and high school classrooms.